By Geneviève Morin

-The bold ambition of Sir Doughty
+The bold ambition of Arthur Doughty

-Simply put, the diversity of our past and present holdings is in large part owed to Canada’s second Dominion Archivist, Sir Arthur Doughty.
+Simply put, the diversity of our past and present holdings is in large part owed to Canada’s second Dominion Archivist, Arthur Doughty.
 His ambition, as he explained in the Archives’ 1925 Catalogue of Pictures, was nothing short of making the institution “… a national department of history, where are preserved sources of every kind having value for the study of the history of Canada.”
 This was a substantial mandate, to say the least…

 Doughty’s vision caused a considerable increase in the types of material acquired by the Archives after his appointment, in 1904.
 The gargantuan Duberger model of Québec, pictured below, transferred from the British War Office in 1908, is one of the most striking examples of this change in acquisition practices.

 Over the years, the Archives became responsible for taking in thousands of diverse items, which included artefacts such as:

 - the red tunic worn by Isaac Brock at the time of his death during the Battle of Queenston Heights;

 - James Wolfe’s leather campaign chair (pictured above in Doughty’s office, left-hand side);